thegrumpys/odop/docs/About/Legal/PrivacyStatement.md

 **Cookies**
 We do not use "cookies" on this site.
-A cookie is a piece of data stored on a site visitor's local storage to help improve your access to that site and identify repeat visitors.
+A cookie is a piece of data stored on a site visitor's local storage to help improve the visitors access to that site and identify repeat visitors.
 For instance, by using a cookie to identify you, you would not have to log in a password more than once, thereby saving time and effort.
 Cookies can also enable a site to track and target the interests of its users to enhance the experience on the site.
 Usage of a cookie is in no way linked to any personally identifiable information on our site.